vertyco/vrt-cogs/assistant/example-funcs/README.md

-# 3rd Party Cog Support

-## Adding Functions to the Assistant
+# Adding Functions to the Assistant

 This guide will help you understand how to integrate your cog with the Assistant.